113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 <dt>--unset-resource-group</dt>
 <dd>Clear the targeted resource group.</dd>
 <dt>--output FORMAT</dt>
 <dd>The specified output format.
-JSON is currently the only supported format.</dd>
+JSON is the only supported format.</dd>
 </dl>

 If none of the options are specified, the current account, region, org, and space are displayed.